mattkerlogue/google-covid-mobility-scrape/README.md

 The table below provides a list of data in the repository, but is manually updated, check [`processing.log`](processing.log) for a log of activity, and [`LASTUPDATE_UTC.txt`](LASTUPDATE_UTC.txt) for the metadata relating to updates if you want to check whether there has been an update.
 Logs files for the trendline extracation are [`processing.trendline.log`](processing.trendline.log) and [`LASTUPDATE_TRENDLINE_UTC.txt`](LASTUPDATE_TRENDLINE_UTC.txt)

+**NOTE:** In the extracting the trendlines, for programatic simplicity, the code arbitraily sets all data points for Sunday 23 Feb 2020 (2020-02-23) at 0.

 ```
 cd ~/r/google-covid-mobility-scrape